 Unlike the S Pen too, the Apple Pencil only comes with one side of the tip.
 One can get an Apple Pencil directly from Apple for no additional charge if they had the option to customize the side with an engraving of an inscription.

 The S Pen is lighter than the Apple Pencil in terms of weight because smartphones are noticeably heavier than tablets.

 The S Pen has a physical button for writing and drawing, while the Apple Pencil uses a touch-based button that glides across your screen when you use it.
-The Apple Pencil sells for $99 while the S-Pen goes for just under $30.

 Both of these brushes have a 0.7mm tip and a minimal latency or delay when it comes to sketching or taking notes on your smartphone or tablet.

 Both of them allow for pressure sensitivity so the strokes become thicker the more you press down.
 But there’s more to them than just their similarities.
 Samsung’s S Pen is said to be more accurate when compared to Apple Pencil.